Had an issue with Apple? Get a real response.

 How can I escalate my complaint with Apple if I’m not getting results?

 To escalate, ask for a Senior Advisor or store manager.
-You can also email Apple executives - your message goes to Customer Relations.
+You can also email Apple executives, where your message goes to Customer Relations.
 Mentioning the ACCC or Fair Trading can help, especially for serious cases.
-Persistence is key: always refer to your case number and continue follow-ups if your issue stalls.
+Persistence is key: always refer to your case number and continue follow ups if your issue stalls.

 What are my options if Apple won’t resolve my complaint?